InfinityBowman/amstar2-checklist-scoring-app/backend/DB_SCHEMA.md

 - Reviews → Review Assignments → Users: many-to-many.
 - Reviews → Checklists → Users (reviewer): 1-to-many (each reviewer gets a checklist).
 - Checklists → Checklist Answers: 1-to-many (each question stored separately, JSON array for answers).

+Cascade chain:
+Delete from projects:
+-Deletes all project_members for that project.
+--Deletes all reviews for that project.
+---Deletes all review_assignments for those reviews.
+---Deletes all checklists for those reviews.
+----Deletes all checklist_answers for those checklists.

 ---